1. Before you begin

 After going edge-to-edge, SociaLite looks like the following:

-3. Add predictive back animations
+3. Add the back-to-home predictive back animation

 What is predictive back?